wandyezj/wandyezj.github.io/docs/_posts/2023-01-10-api-design-pattern-options-argument.md

 The Options Argument Pattern:

-- is best used when a function has independent optional arguments
+- Is best used when a function has independent optional arguments.
-- uses the last parameter in a function to bundle together optional parameters into an options object
+- Uses the last parameter in a function to bundle together optional parameters into an options object.
-- allows optional arguments to be specified without having to specify preceding optional arguments
+- Allows optional arguments to be specified without having to specify preceding optional arguments.

 An alternative to the Options Argument is Inline Options.

-The following samples demonstrate the two patterns using a sample function:
+The following samples demonstrate the two patterns using a sample function in TypeScript:

 - [Example Options Argument](#example-options-argument)
 - [Example Inline Options](#example-inline-options)